FairRecKit/FairRecKitApp/README.md

 ## Running the client & server

-- Install Node.js first and run `npm install`
+- Install Node.js first and run `npm install` in the client directory to install the needed packages.
 - On **Windows**: Either click the run.bat file in the app directory, or run `run` in cmd.
 - On **Unix** systems: Run the run.sh file (located in the app directory) in the terminal.